 Make a copy for your records and send the original completed score sheets along with your completed Grade Application to the address above for Greg Ogburn.
 Please include a check for $10 if you would like to purchase a pin.

 6 Student Levels: S1 to S6

-These require a demonstration of ability in the Korean discipline only.
+These require a demonstration of ability in the Raid discipline only.
 All points must be earned by hitting the target as there are no speed points.
 In fact, timing is not even required, but you must stay in the canter throughout.

 This was designed to recognize the importance of good technique and accurate shooting as the backbone of horseback archery.